Share Pictures Easily with Photo Streams in iOS

 Photo Streams are a great addition to iOS, but thus far seem to be an underused feature.
 With Photo Stream, you can easily share a collection of images with a select group of people, without having to go through the usual avenues of social networks.
 Instead, you create an instant gallery right out of the Photos app, select people to share it with, and that’s about it.
 If you feel like sharing it with a broader audience, you can even get a URL which allows anyone to view the images through the web.

 If you’re unfamiliar with Photo Stream, here’s how to create a stream, add people to shared photo streams, add and remove images, and of course, how to delete them too.
-This process will be the same on any iOS device running iOS 6 or later, including iPad, iPhone, iPod touch, and iPad mini.
+This process will be the same on any iOS device running a modern version of iOS, including iPad, iPhone, iPod touch, and iPad mini.

 - Open “Photos” app and enter camera roll or an album, then tap “Edit”